top of page

 Mileage t.b.d

-Very Rugged - Extrem
+Very Rugged - Extreme

 Another rugged traverse exploring the numerous peaks in the Great Range.
 Starting at The Garden trailhead in Keene Valley, backpack into either John's Brook Lodge or Bushnell Falls to establish a base camp.
 From here, spend 1-3 days taking day-hikes in the surrounding area: Lower and Upper Wolfjaw Mountain, Gothics and Saddleback Mountain, Basin Mountain, Mt.
 Haystack, Mt.
 Marcy, etc. This trek brings you deep into the backcountry to explore these remote peaks.